dlhamilton/AI-DermDiagnosis/README.md

 ### Business Requirement 3

 - **Business Requirement 3**: If a skin lesion is predicted as malignant with high confidence, the system should recommend immediate medical consultation.
-The precision of these recommendations should be over 85%.

 **Rationale**: This requirement involves the application of a decision rule on the model's output.
-It doesn't directly correspond to a specific ML task or data visualisation, but its effectiveness can be validated through techniques like Precision-Recall curves, which offer a trade-off visualisation between recall (sensitivity) and precision for different threshold settings.
+It doesn't directly correspond to a specific ML task or data visualisation, but its effectiveness can be validated through techniques like Precision-Recall, which offer a trade-off visualisation between recall (sensitivity) and precision for different threshold settings.

 ### Business Requirement 4

-- **Business Requirement 4**: Use clustering algorithms to identify patterns within the skin lesion images.
-Helping to understand characteristics commonly associated with benign or malignant conditions.

-**Rationale**: This maps directly to the unsupervised machine learning task of clustering.
-Clustering can reveal intrinsic structures and common patterns within the data.
-Visualisation techniques like t-SNE or UMAP can be applied to present the high-dimensional data in two dimensions, which can visually expose the discovered clusters.

-### Business Requirement 5

-- **Business Requirement 5**: The project will deliver a web application where users can upload a skin lesion image, and the system will provide a diagnosis, a confidence level of the prediction, and an associated cluster.
+- **Business Requirement 4**: The project will deliver a web application where users can upload a skin lesion image, and the system will provide a diagnosis, a confidence level of the prediction.

 **Rationale**: While not a direct ML task, this requirement relates to deploying the model within a user-accessible application.
 Displaying the model's results, including the diagnosis, associated confidence level, and cluster information, necessitates the application of data visualisations in a user-friendly interface.

+### Business Requirement 5

+- **Business Requirement 5**: The AI model's insights should assist healthcare professionals in making informed decisions about the treatment process.

+**Rationale**: This requirement pertains to the application of the ML model's results in a real-world healthcare context.
+Clear and comprehensible data visualisations are crucial for this requirement. show the confidence levels, for each lesion type that can aid healthcare professionals.

 ### Business Requirement 6

-- **Business Requirement 6**: The AI model's insights should assist healthcare professionals in making informed decisions about the treatment process.

-**Rationale**: This requirement pertains to the application of the ML model's results in a real-world healthcare context.
-Clear and comprehensible data visualisations are crucial for this requirement.
-These might include bar charts representing confidence levels, scatter plots for cluster representation, or feature importance plots that can aid healthcare professionals in understanding the basis of the model's decisions.

-### Business Requirement 7

-- **Business Requirement 7**: The model's performance will be evaluated using balanced performance metrics such as F1 Score and AUC-ROC, aiming for scores above 0.85 and 0.9, respectively.
+- **Business Requirement 6**: The model's performance will be evaluated using balanced performance metrics such as F1 Score aiming for scores above 0.7.

 **Rationale**: These performance metrics are integral to assess the model's performance in a balanced manner, especially in the case of imbalanced datasets.
-ROC curves and Precision-Recall curves provide visualisations to comprehend the performance of the model at various threshold settings.
+Precision-Recall  provide visualisations to comprehend the performance of the model at various threshold settings.
 Additionally, the F1 Score is a harmonic mean of precision and recall, providing a singular metric that balances both these important measures.

-### Business Requirement 8
+### Business Requirement 7

-- **Business Requirement 8**: The client is interested to have a study to visually differentiate between lesions.
+- **Business Requirement 7**: The client is interested to have a study to visually differentiate between lesions.

-**Rationale**: TODO
+**Rationale**: We will display an image montage for all the types of lesions, We will display the "mean" and "standard deviation" images and display the difference between an average of each lesion type.

 ## ML Business Case